serras/functional-map/concepts/algebraic-data-type.md

 This is in contrast to abstract classes in object-oriented languages, such as Java or Go, which are **open** for the user to extend with new subclasses.

-Because an ADT can be seen as an alternative of records, where each record is a combination of several fields, in the "categorical" jargon ADTs are often described as "sum of products".
+Because an ADT can be seen as an alternative of records, where each record is a combination of several fields, in the "categorical" jargon ADTs are often described as "sum of products", where each value constructor is a product.

+An ADT can be generic on one or more type parameters.
+If so, then all value constructors must have the same type parameters.

+A generic ADT in which a value constructor binds a type parameter to either a concrete type or another type parameter is called a _Generalised Abstract Data Type_.

 ## Cross-language comparison

 ### Haskell

 ### Scala 2